 Wallace Miller understands how devastating it can be to discover that a product you thought was safe contributed to your diagnosis.
 Paraquat could cause not only Parkinson’s disease but also other medical problems from frequent or prolonged toxic exposure.
 The manufacturer should be held liable for not disclosing the risks of its product on warning labels.
 The compensation you recover might compensate you for your suffering and the costs you incur while treating your symptoms.

-Call Wallace Miller at (312) 261-6193 today for your free consultation with one of our paraquat lawsuit attorneys, and we can determine whether you’re eligible to join a mass tort case.
+Call Wallace Miller at (312) 261-6193 or fill out our online questionnaire today for your free consultation with one of our paraquat lawsuit attorneys.
+We can help you determine whether you’re eligible to join the mass tort case.

 Only licensed applicators, such as agricultural workers and farmers, can use paraquat.
 If someone inhales or ingests the toxic substance found in the herbicide, they could experience adverse symptoms or develop a medical condition.